LemmySmackett/LemmySmackettCom/content/stories/mature/honesty_essays_void_beasts.md

 Astrid shook her head.

 The scribe offered her hand.
-“Then it’s a pleasure to make your acquaintance, Ms. Nightbloom.” Ω
+“Then it’s a pleasure to make your acquaintance, Ms. Nightbloom.” ■